cmmid/cmmid.github.io/topics/covid19/_posts/2020-11-17-uk-tiers-2nd-lockdown.md

 ---

+This manuscript has now been published in [The Lancet Infectious Diseases](https://www.thelancet.com/journals/laninf/article/PIIS1473-3099(20)30984-1/fulltext).

 We have archived the original report submitted to UK policymakers on Saturday, October 31 [here.](reports/uk-tiers-2nd-lockdown/Impact of lockdown on COVID-19 in England.pptx)

 A second wave of COVID-19 cases in Autumn 2020 led to localised, tiered “Alert Level” restrictions and subsequently a second national lockdown in England.
 We examine the impact of these tiered restrictions and alternatives for lockdown stringency, timing and duration.